7 Average Shipping Time Statistics For eCommerce Stores

 This patience increases when free shipping is offered.
 Many shoppers demonstrate they're willing to make the trade-off between speed and cost, especially for international purchases where free international shipping options are available.

 Marketers should note this presents an opportunity to balance shipping costs against delivery speed.
-Offering a free shipping option with a reasonable one-week timeline can satisfy half of your potential global customer base while keeping logistics expenses manageable.
+Offering a free shipping option with a reasonable one-week timeline can satisfy approximately half of your potential global customer base while keeping logistics expenses manageable.

 This timeframe makes standard shipping perfect for regular orders that aren't urgent.
 Customers generally accept this delivery window for most purchases, making it the default option for many stores.